dblock/slack-gamebot2/README.md

 #### gamebot draw [score ...]

-Draws a challenge, records a tie.
+Draws a challenge, and records a tie.
 All other players will also have to draw to record a match.

 ```
 gamebot draw